danealohabib/research/README.md

 ## Python Notebooks

+Replicating figure 2 and 7 from the paper.
+Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook.

 ### Strict Replication

-Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook.

 "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
 Uses the data labelled [data_process](https://www.dropbox.com/s/csibdzi9dl6nmls/data_process.zip?dl=0) to completely replicate